Misrailov/Misrailov/README.md

 - A passionate Software Developer
-- Working on a discord bot
+- Working on an ecommerce platform
 - Dynamics 365 Developer